 The plant will treat household waste which remains after recycling and sorting has taken place, plus a small amount of local commercial and industrial waste generated from shops, offices, restaurants and businesses.

-As a waste disposal authority, the county council has a statutory duty to manage locally generated commercial and industrial waste collected by the waste collection authorities.
+North Yorkshire Council has a statutory duty to manage locally generated commercial and industrial waste collected by the waste collection authorities.

 The planning application included detailed assessments of the environmental impact of the proposal, including traffic movements and the visual impact on the landscape.